Mentees and Mentors

 Mentees and mentors can interact with one another on the platform on different levels: in one-on-one settings, in small groups, and in the larger program community (i.e., across the entire Global Talent Mentoring network).

-One-on-one: Each mentee is matched with one mentor who provides individual support in their chosen STEMM field(s), their current projects, and their goals.
+Each mentee is matched with one mentor who provides individual support in their chosen STEMM field(s), their current projects, and their goals.
 Mentors assist their mentees to reach their goals by identifying the skills mentees need to develop in order to excel in their given field.
 Mentors also act as inspiring role models, sharing their own path to excellence as an example to their mentees.
+Mentees and mentors are matched largely based on mutual STEMM interests and research interests, with additional consideration for other criteria (e.g., time zone differences).
+Global Talent Mentoring also aims to match participants who share the same gender.